aws/s2n-tls/docs/USAGE-GUIDE.md

 finished output can be copied back to S2N by calling **s2n_async_pkey_op_set_output**.
 Once the output is set the asynchronous private key operation can be completed by following the steps outlined [above](#Asynchronous-private-key-operations-related-calls) to apply the operation and free the op object.

+The [handshake algorithm getters](#S2N-Get-Selected-Handshake-Algorithms) and [certificate context](#s2n-cert-chain-and-key-get-ctx) APIs can be helpful for determining the private key and what private key algorithm to use.

 ```c
 typedef enum { S2N_ASYNC_DECRYPT, S2N_ASYNC_SIGN } s2n_async_pkey_op_type;